 Fervor over the issue of guns in America long ago reached a fever pitch.
-And yet, firearm assaults continue at a staggering rate.
-As a former teacher, tragedies like that at Parkland in 2018, the Newtown horror in 2012, and the seemingly countless other school gun downs, particularly shake me.
+But firearm tragedies continue at a staggering rate.
+Last week, in southern California, yet another school was shot up.
+As a former teacher, these horrific events particularly shake me.

 After each sad incident, zero/sum arguments made by both sides over the Second Amendment predictably ensue.
 This strikes me too.

 I live in New York City and frequently hear strong anti-gun sentiment from people who have never been around, much less, fired a gun.
 I personally support much stronger gun control.
-There’s no conceivable reason for a person to possess an AR-15.
+There’s no conceivable reason for civilians to possess assault weapons.

 And yet, when I hear the back and forth arguments over gun ownership and I think about guns myself, it brings me back to a childhood in Texas.
 And I have to admit—it’s not so simple.

 Growing up, shooting a gun seemed like a natural rite of passage.
 In suburban Houston—where I spent most of my childhood—all the boys, and none of the girls, had BB guns.
 I got mine for Christmas before I turned seven.
 Our guns were a source of play.